-Some of the symptoms of Canine Dysfunction Syndrome can be very disruptive and even destructive.
+Some of the symptoms of Canine Cognitive Dysfunction can be very disruptive and even destructive.

 Others are simply irritating or inconvenient.

 All of them are signs that your senior dog is scared, anxious and confused – so patience and understanding is needed.
 Sometimes in bucket-loads.